Best Known For

 Answer questions and see how you rank against other players.Play Now

-Born July 29, 1933 in Rome, Italy.
+Professional wrestler Louis Vincent Albano was born on July 29, 1933, in Rome, Italy.
 Albano emigrated to the United States from Italy as a child with his parents and four siblings.
 After attending the University of Tennessee on a football scholarship, he served a tour in the U.S. Army in the early 1950s.

 Albano was working as a bouncer when he first became interested in professional wrestling, then a somewhat underground phenomenon that blended athletics with entertainment.
 A mediocre solo wrestler, "Captain Lou" Albano found success when he paired up with Tony Altimore to form "The Sicilians," a Mafia-spoof tag team.
 The Sicilians moved from Canada to the United States, where they defeated champion duo Bruno Sammartino & Spiros Arion for the 1967 Worldwide Wrestling Federation (now known as WWE) United States Tag Team Championship.